M-o-a-T/moat/README.rst

 possibly-unshielded random-topology bus.

 Data transfer using WLAN will not work because the sensors take too much power.
-Bluetoothe BLE needs mesh topology which is easy to get wrong.
+Bluetooth/BLE needs mesh topology which is easy to get wrong.
 Besides, all wireless ideas need additional hardware.
 Two-wire buses like KNX have the same problem.
 A three-wire bus like 1wire is too fiddly to write clients for.
 (Several people have tried.)
 Anyway, 1wire doesn't have